 Impeccably researched and informed by the author’s deep knowledge, Postcolonial Astrology offers an advanced course in politicized astrological history and application, and an explicitly Queer, POC and instersectional resource.
 This is not a “learn your sun sign” introductory guide.
 Rather, the book serves as a history and toolkit, decoding the planets from a Magick-forward, postcolonial perspective.
 In one chapter Sparkly Kat traces the disparate cultural applications of the planet Saturn.
 Once symbolically linked to fortune and a mythic agrarian “golden age” of abundance, Saturn’s qualities have been co-opted by political agendas and misused by power and capital interests.
 We see this misappropriation of Saturn’s wisdom embodied by the Jeffersonian vision of a white, land-owning state that mythologizes an imaginary agrarian golden age that perpetuated violence against marginalized bodies.

 Other topics discussed throughout the book include the Moon and money, Venus’s gender evolution, and Mars and masculinity, in addition to many other potent conversations.

 This description & image are taken from this page on their website.

-Postcolonial Astrology will be published on May 18, 2021.
+Postcolonial Astrology is released on May 18, 2021.
 If you decide to read it, with or without a book club, please remember to support your local bookstore!

 The book club

-I’m not planning to charge anything for the book club and I’d like it to be a co-creation in which your input is very welcome.
+Joining is for free, and I’d like it to be a co-creation in which your input is very welcome.
 So I don’t have a strict plan on how to do it!
-However, sharing costs for a Zoom-subscription might be nice, so there may be a little money involved.
+However, sharing costs for a Zoom-subscription might be nice – or we could use a free platform.

-Are you up for joining this book club in June 2021?
+Would you like to join?
 Let me know in a comment or through the contact form so we can be in touch.